-All staff should have a risk assessment.
+In addition to the specific Risk Assessments for early return from COVID-19 isolation (for yourself as a confirmed positive case or as a contact of a confirmed COVID-19 case) all staff should have a general COVID-19 risk assessment.
 The 'Individual Employee Risk Assessment' is regularly updated in line with updated evidence and to reflect local prevalence of COVID-19 infection rates.
 This is published on the Covid-19 website on the intranet at: